 - College: Do you have children?
 If the answer is yes, then you should also add college expenses to this equation.

-- Child support: Raising a child can be quite expensive.
+- Child Support: Raising a child can be quite expensive.
 Thus, you should consider that you spend, approximately, $15,000/month with your children.
 Multiply that amount by the number of years left until your child turns 18.

-- Final expenses: If you’re not purchasing a Burial Life insurance, then your policy might not cover your final expenses.
+- Final Expenses: If you’re not purchasing Burial Life insurance, then your policy might not cover your final expenses.
 You might want to include in this section any possible medical costs your family may have after your death, the costs for arranging a funeral, and the costs of buying a casket.

 Useful Tip: Consider that your child/children is/are going to out-of-state private institutions to pursue a 4-year degree.
 This way, you’ll rest assured that there is enough money for them to afford to go to college.

 Once you have all those numbers sorted out, you’ll have an approximate number of how much coverage you need!